 - Tuning – the DQP encourages individual institutions to define learning outcomes appropriate to the degrees it offers irrespective of discipline.
 Tuning encourages faculty members in multiple institutions to collaborate with one another within their respective disciplines, and with employers, students and graduates, to define outcomes appropriate to different stages of progress toward degrees in those disciplines.

 In the following video, Dr. Lee reviews the first phase of his Tuning Project.
 A LEAP Texas faculty fellow, his project focuses on identifying marketable skills a history major acquires as they complete a Bachelor’s degree and then “Tuning” a pathway for history majors beginning at San Antonio College and then transferring to the University of Texas at San Antonio or Texas A&M – San Antonio.
 This presentation focuses on the process through which he worked with these institutions to identify marketable skills each program emphasizes for their majors.
 Click here to view the video.
+Additional Resources

 - Degree Qualifications Profile website from the Lumina Foundation